 Children with conduct disorder may find delight in destroying others’ property.
 Common destructive behaviors may include

-- Arson: Deliberately setting fire to damage others property
+- Arson: Deliberately setting fire to damage property

-Vehicle vandalism is often seen in children with conduct disorders.
+Vehicle vandalism is common in children with conduct disorder.
 They may deliberately scratch, break windows, or cause other damages to vehicles.

 3. Deceitful behavior

-Lying, stealing, and deceitfulness may coexist in children with conduct disorders.
+Lying, stealing, and deceitfulness are characteristics of children with conduct disorder.
 They may show the following deceitful behaviors.

-- Breaking into someone’s car, house, or property
+- Breaking into another’s car, house, or property

 - Lying to avoid obligations and seeking goods or favors